stealjs/steal-tools/doc/export.md

 [steal-tools/lib/build/helpers/global] _Export Helpers_ can be used to export censible versions of your project in those formats.

-The basic use of `stealTools` export is to give it a "system" that is able to load your project's modules and several "outputs" that write out those modules in a new form:
+The basic use of `stealTools` export is to give it a "system" that is able to load your project's modules, and several "outputs" that write out those modules in a new form:

 ```